WICG/explicit-javascript-compile-hints-file-based/README.md

 Selecting a whole file for eager compilation might overshoot: if some functions are not needed, compiling them takes CPU time, and storing the compiled code takes up memory (although, unused code may eventually be garbage collected).

 The per-file version of this feature is currently shipping in Chromium-based browsers.
 The per-function version is under active development.

+### Require the per-file magic comment to be at the top of the file?

+We must spec the per-file magic comment so it only applies to functions after it.
+This way JavaScript engines can make the eager vs lazy decision right after seeing the function declaration, without waiting to see whether there's a magic comment somewhere later in the file.

+For this, we have two options.
+Option 1: the comment must be at the top of the file and Option 2: the comment can be anywhere, but only applies to functions after it.
+We chose Option 1 because it's easier to spec and avoids the potential confusion that web developers might think that the comment also applies to functions before it.

+### Concatenability of JavaScript files with per-function comments

+We want to design the per-function magic comment so that the following property holds: If you concatenate multiple JavaScript files which have their own per-function magic comments, the result will be a JavaScript file with valid per-function magic comments, and the same functions will be marked for eager compilation as would be in individual files.
+This makes it easier for tools to process JavaScript files which contain the per-function magic comment.

+This property is achieved by making the per-function magic comment encode function positions relative to the comment end.

 ## Alternatives considered